CURRICULUM VITAE

 WORK AND RESEARCH EXPERIENCE

-Electrical Science, Inc., Port Chester, NY September 2001-present
+XOVOX (formerly Electrical Science, Inc.), Port Chester, NY September 2001-present

 Founder of consulting firm in the fields of computer software and hardware design, network engineering and security, and embedded systems.
-Projects include: a metadata database for digital object identifiers (DOIs), including XML bulk loader and URL pinger; multiserver hosting environment for Web ad syndication; development of laboratory techniques for recovering data from damaged magnetic tapes; due diligence on a startup company for a venture capital group; due diligence on the possible infringement of an issued patent; a reporting database for a direct marketing company to compile revenue data from multiple sales channels; implementation and deployment of a new ecommerce Web site, including shopping cart, credit card authorization, fulfillment, and reporting; a management system for "coinbox" service on 802.11b wireless LANs; custom firmware for a wireless access point using embedded Linux; architecture and deployment of a UNIX-on-the-desktop office environment for a startup semiconductor company; a patient database for a major hospital; LAN architecture and backup strategy for a law firm.
-Clients include Barmensen Labs, Hospital of Saint Raphael, Linkstorm Corp. (formerly Content Directions, Inc.), McDermott Will & Emery, National Systems Resources, Inc., OpenAir Communications, Proskauer Rose LLP, Speedus Corp., utMOST Technologies, Inc., Younkins & Schecter LLP.
+Projects include: recovery of audio and metadata from voicemail and voice logger systems, including reverse engineering of obsolete hardware; transcoding of non-standard audio compression into standard formats; extraction of data from legacy computer environments including EMC Centera and Lotus Notes; migration of hosting environment for online banner advertising firm from private colocated servers to Amazon Web Services; forensic analysis of 200,000,000+ lines of printer firmware in a copyright litigation; firmware development of multimedia audio and video streaming features for mobile ad-hoc network (MANET) routers on the ARM platform; specification and implementation of an M2M communication protocol between industrial farm equipment and a wireless remote management system with XML; serial remote control and system integration (via RS-232) of QuickSet pan-tilt antenna tracking units, FLIR cameras, Silynx tactical headset systems; prototyping of RF transmitter hardware in the cellular bands (850/900/1800/1900 MHz), including design, assembly, and testing; development of a metadata database for digital object identifiers (DOIs), including XML bulk loader and URL pinger; implementation and deployment of a multiserver hosting environment for Web ad syndication; development of laboratory techniques for recovering data from damaged magnetic tapes; due diligence on a startup company for a venture capital group in the area of RFID tags; due diligence on the possible infringement of issued patents in the areas of CDMA mobile telephony, bar code scanners, MIMO wireless data transmission; a reporting database for a direct marketing company to compile revenue data from multiple sales channels; implementation and deployment from scratch of a new ecommerce Web site, including shopping cart, credit card authorization, fulfillment, and reporting; a management system for "coinbox" service on 802.11b wireless LANs; custom firmware for a wireless access point using embedded Linux; architecture and deployment of a UNIX-on-the-desktop office environment for a startup semiconductor company; a patient database for a major hospital; LAN architecture and backup strategy for a law firm, including secure remote desktop access; design and implementation of a PCI-compliant secure LAN including virtual machines, two-factor authentication, LDAP authentication, intrusion detection, disaster recovery; integration of a custom ecommerce system with multiple credit card merchant accounts and detailed approval, decline, and chargeback reporting; design and implementation of a VoIP gateway using Asterisk.
+Clients include American Electric Power, ANZ, Bank of Montreal, BBVA, BNP Paribas, British Petroleum, Citigroup, Clientèle Insurance, comitFS, Commonwealth Bank of Australia, Custodia Technology, Edmond de Rothschild, Entergy, Goldman Sachs, Guardian Life Insurance, ING, Investec, John Hancock, Handelsbanken, HSBC, The Intercept, Kaiser Permanente, Lincoln Financial Group, McDermott Will & Emery LLP, Morrison & Foerster LLP, Persistent Systems, Proskauer Rose LLP, Southern Cross Healthcare Group, Total Solutions Communications, Trusted Data Solutions, TD Bank, University of Phoenix, Voya Financial, Westpac, Wilmac Technologies, Younkins & Schecter LLP.

 Double Agent, Inc., New York, NY January 2000-September 2001